 Having some of the Harps would have been great as the team consists of some fine singers as well as multi-disciplined athletes.
 A friend who was visiting Madrid for July was almost roped in but she had to return home unexpectedly which was a pity as my friend who I knew originally from the Harps was also a cyclist, swimmer and basketball player.

 It is hard to explain the festival to friends and family and I had also tried and failed to encourage my parents to Portugal.
 The event is like no other, it is not a music festival even though I did enjoy The Stranglers’ epic concert on one of the nights.
 It is not just a sporting event as many members will be amateur at best and I was called upon to swim for the team as the swimming and football events took place at the same time and of course it is not a singing festival either as we have Eurovision for that.
 The European People’s Festival is a mixture of cooking and culture, kicking balls and scoring baskets while meeting teams from all over Europe.
 For me it was trying to capture photographs for the Photo Competition while others had to paint the down of Cantenhede.

 On my last night in Portugal, I was talking to a guy from Lithuanian when an American lady came along to introduce herself as being 65% Irish which attracted strange looks from me and my European friend as we politely enquired about the remaining 35%.
-It was a bizarre moment indeed as the American, sorry mostly Irish person interrupted the European gathering in which we were all speaking several different languages and my Pass German allowed me order bier quite fluently from the German stand where as the Scottish Whiskey left it hard to see and stand.
+It was a bizarre moment indeed as the American, (sorry mostly Irish) interrupted the European gathering in which we were all speaking several different languages and my very basic German allowed me to order bier quite fluently from the German stand whereas the Scottish Whisky left it difficult to see and stand.